Do you want to add a glossary or dictionary section in your WordPress site?

 In this article, we will show you how to add a glossary or dictionary to your WordPress site.

-What is a Glossary or Dictionary?
+What Is a Glossary or Dictionary?

-A glossary or dictionary lists specialist terms in alphabetical order and then provides a definition.
-Similar to a physical dictionary, an online glossary can help visitors find the meaning of any term, phrase, or abbreviation they’re unsure about.
+Like a physical dictionary, an online glossary can help visitors find the meaning of any term, phrase, or abbreviation they are unsure about, such as our WPBeginner WordPress Glossary.

 Video Tutorial